 The 2018 NAIDOC Lifetime Achievement Award was presented to Patricia Anderson AO, a distinguished Alyawarre woman and passionate social justice advocate who has devoted her life to improving the health, welfare and education of Aboriginal and Torres Strait Islander peoples.

-Accepting her award, Anderson made they audience cheer as she said the recognition of Aboriginal women was 'long overdue' fondly stating, "y'know, many of us have taken shit all our lives".
+Accepting her award, Anderson said the recognition of Aboriginal women was 'long overdue' lightheartedly stating, "y'know, many of us have taken shit all our lives".

-Anderson made a powerful call to action, to end family violence, where she opened up frankly about her own experiences as a "battered wife".
-"How I've got any bones left in my face -I don't know, but I do," she said.
+Anderson made a powerful call to action to end family violence, where she opened up frankly about her own experiences as a "battered wife".
+"How I've got any bones left in my face —I don't know," she said.

 "I want to honour and respect the challenges we face today ...
 This is wonderful 'Because of Her, We Can', but there's still a lot of women and families tonight who are in desperate circumstances because of family violence.
 So we've got to somehow rather, reconcile the two," she said.